What is Adverse Credit and how does it impact getting a mortgage?

 If you’ve struggled with debt in the past or you still have outstanding debt now, you might be worried about how this’ll affect your ability to get a mortgage.
 Can you get a mortgage for adverse credit?
 Is it possible to remortgage with a low credit score?
 Don’t worry, we’ll answer all your pressing questions in this guide.

-First thing’s first, what does adverse credit mean?
+First thing’s first, what is adverse credit?

 What is adverse credit?

-In short, ‘adverse credit’ is used to refer to a credit history which includes late payments, arrears or defaults.
+Adverse credit is used to refer to a credit history which includes late payments, arrears or defaults.
 If you’ve struggled with debt in the last few years, this will usually be reflected in your credit report.
 Your credit score will likely have dropped, too.

 There is no set score that puts you into the adverse credit category.
 In fact, the scoring systems change depending on the credit agency.
 But if you have a poor or very poor score, lenders may put you in that category.